WISE-PaaS/example-migration-PostgreSQL-to-PostgreSQL/README.md

 ![Imgur](https://i.imgur.com/kzrOEk8.png)

 Now, this part is important.
-In PostgreSQL, there are owner and privilidge settings.
+In PostgreSQL, there are owner and privilege settings.
 However, in the target database, the owners or owner groups might not exist.
-Therefore, we change the settings in **restore options**, we **do not save owner and priviledges**.
-You still can alter the owners and priviledges later on.
+Therefore, we change the settings in **restore options**, we **do not save owner and privileges**.
+You still can alter the owners and privileges later on.

 ![Imgur](https://i.imgur.com/shotK4r.png)